ybelsare/payconiq/README.md

 # Deploy the stateful application wordpress
 1) navigate to the cluster-aws-eks folder
-2) verify that vars/main.yml contains the correct configuration for the
+2) verify that vars/main.yml contains the correct configuration for the cluster
+3) run the command $> ansible-playbook deploy.yml to create the wordpress deployment
+4) run the command $> ansible-playbook delete.yml to clean up